-The University of Toledo (UT) Core Curriculum consists of 36-42 credit hours of coursework that provides the educational foundation for all undergraduate degree programs.
-The UT Core exposes students to a range of disciplines that gives breadth to the learning experience, prepares students for advanced coursework in their degree programs, and develops students as lifelong learners who will thrive in and contribute significantly to a constantly changing global community.
+The University of Toledo (UToledo) Core Curriculum consists of 36-42 credit hours of coursework that provides the educational foundation for all undergraduate degree programs.
+The UToledo Core exposes students to a range of disciplines that gives breadth to the learning experience, prepares students for advanced coursework in their degree programs, and develops students as lifelong learners who will thrive in and contribute significantly to a constantly changing global community.

-The UT Core Curriculum gives students critical reasoning skills to explore complex questions, grasp the essence of social, scientific and ethical problems, and arrive at nuanced perspectives.
+The UToledo Core Curriculum gives students critical reasoning skills to explore complex questions, grasp the essence of social, scientific and ethical problems, and arrive at nuanced perspectives.
 It hones the ability of students to communicate artistically, orally and in writing.
 It allows students to recognize their place in history and culture, and to appreciate their connection to others in a multicultural world.
 It prepares students to be thoughtful, engaged citizens in a participatory democracy.
 It requires students to explore the whole range of the liberal arts, both for the intrinsic value of doing so and in preparation for study in their degree programs.
 It provides students with insight into the social and behavioral sciences; familiarity with the history, aesthetics, and criticism of all aspects of human culture, including the fine arts; and experience in the scientific, philosophical and mathematical processes required to examine theoretical and natural phenomena.

 Core Curriculum Learning Outcomes

 Assessment of the core curriculum is organized into five student learning outcomes.
 Below are the outcome definitions.